Lead Garments (Aprons, Gloves, etc.)

 Even though risk is low, it is prudent to reduce radiation dose when it is feasible and practicable.
 Using lead shields to block the thyroid is an easy dose-reduction strategy and costs (purchase of lead apron or shield) are relatively inexpensive over their usable lifetime.

 Where is the lead located in the protective clothing worn by radiographers?
 Is it in an inner layer of the material?
-Or is it mixed throughout the material, and therefore comes into contact with bare skin when worn?
+Or is it mixed throughout the material, therefore coming into contact with bare skin when worn?

 Protective clothing worn by radiographers contains lead and often other metals (e.g., tin, tungsten, antimony, barium) to shield the wearer from radiation.
 These metals are homogeneously mixed with synthetic rubber or polyvinyl chloride (PVC).
 Between two and five thin sheets of metal-impregnated rubber/PVC are placed between sheets of nylon fabric coated with urethane on the side against the lead-impregnated rubber/vinyl.
 The materials are cut into a pattern and sewn together to form the protective garment.
 The manufacturers of these garments vary the number of sheets, the percentage of metal, the grade of rubber or PVC, and the mixture of metals to affect flexibility, durability, radiation absorption efficiency, and weight.